mangh/Metrology/Docs/UserGuide.md

 or if you find that many of the required units are missing from the original `definitions` and you have to define them from scratch.
 However, the effort you put into it pays off: the definitions, once created, can be used without changes in other projects (both C# and C++).

 Once the definitions are ready, you can build the project.
-The build automatically runs a _generator_ that translates the prepared definitions into unit-of-measurement structures, which are then passed to the compiler as additional code that is an integral part of the (same) project.
+The build automatically runs a _generator_ that translates the definitions into source code of unit-of-measurement structures, which is (then) compiled as an integral part of the (same) project.
 The generator used depends on whether it is a [C# Project](./ProjectCS.md) or [C++ Project](./ProjectCPP.md):

 - for C# it is [Mangh.Metrology.SourceGenerator](https://www.nuget.org/packages/Mangh.Metrology.SourceGenerator) (called automatically from the C# compiler),